Special Episode with Gary Vee

 I'm a comedy podcaster, but sometimes the universe puts you in a place to have a conversation that makes you feel just a little bit more optimistic about the world.

-It just so happens that lifelong entrepreneur, CEO, and media personality Gary Vee was scheduled to be our guest just an hour after this news broke about Charlie.
+It just so happens that lifelong entrepreneur, CEO, and media personality, Gary Vee, was scheduled to be our guest just an hour after this news broke about Charlie.

 This interview was a rescheduled interview, and unfortunately, Chrissy was unable to make it into the studio.

-I reluctantly jumped on to the telepodcasting machine here in the studio because I really wanted to interview Gary.
+I reluctantly jumped onto the telepodcasting machine here in the studio because I really wanted to interview Gary.

 I just didn't know if I could get through an interview with Gary with all the thoughts racing in my head.
+Gary and I spent a very brief amount of time with salutations.

-We then shared our shock and disgust at what we had seen regarding Charlie's shooting, and Gary kindly and empathetically asked me if I was okay to continue talking, half out of embarrassment and half out of curiosity as to why the universe put Gary in front of me in this moment.
+And Gary kindly and empathetically asked me if I was okay to continue talking, half out of embarrassment and half out of curiosity as to why the universe put Gary in front of me in this moment.

 I said, sure, but if we're going to do this, I don't think I can ignore what just happened.
+He agreed.

 We pressed record.

 And while we do not usually broadcast interviews on a Thursday, I feel the conversation is prescient.
+And so, after a short break, you'll hear that conversation that Gary and I had.

 I know the nature of the commercial break is usually not this serious or subdued, but I'm feeling, let's call it an intuition, to run this conversation unedited and share it with you on what might be considered a special episode of the commercial break.